andrellaflame/CollectionViewFlowLayoutWrapper/README.md

 )
 ```

-##### Example 2
+##### Example 2: FadeInCollectionView

+> 📝 A vertical layout with a fade-in effect for side items.
-> 📝 Example of pre-defined `CollectionView` usage.
-This `CollectionView` defines SwiftUI view representing a collection with a fade-in effect of scrolling.
+> This `CollectionView` defines SwiftUI view representing a collection with a fade-in effect of scrolling.

 ```
 FadeInCollectionView(